 Violent crime also occurs on city buses, on long distance and international buses and in taxis.
 Transportation terminals are particularly popular locations for criminals to target tourists.
 There have been reports of armed criminals boarding buses to rob passengers.

 Theft, purse snatching, pickpocketing and car break-ins are common, especially on long distance buses and in areas frequented by tourists.
 Around Quito, the La Mariscal and La Marin districts, and La Carolina and El Ejidoo parks are areas of concern.
 Theft is common at airports, bus terminals and other transit places, internet cafes, in public markets and on crowded streets, during both day and night.
 Thieves often target backpackers and distraction is a common tactic (one thief diverts the victim's attention while another snatches their possessions).
 Methods of distraction include staged fights, requests for assistance, and pushing or shoving.
 Travellers have also been robbed after using ATMs and when exiting banks.
 Credit card fraud and card skimming occurs.

 Kidnappings for ransom happen, including in major cities, such as Quito, Guayaquil and Cuenca, and places frequented by foreigners.

 'Express kidnappings' where victims are forced to withdraw funds from ATMs to secure their release, have increased in recent years.
 Express kidnappings often involve unofficial taxis.

-Reconsider your need to travel to travel in Sucumbios.
+Reconsider your need to travel to travel to Sucumbios.

-Armed groups also pose serious risks elsewhere in the region within 20 kilometres of the border with Colombia, which includes the town of San Lorenzo in Esmareldas province.
+Armed groups also pose serious risks, including kidnapping, elsewhere in the region within 20 kilometres of the border with Colombia, which includes the town of San Lorenzo in Esmareldas province.
+Do not travel to within 20 kilometres of the border with Colombia.
 The official border crossing town of Tulcán in Carchi province falls within this region but is usually safer than its surrounds.